zirui-song-18/opensearch-remote-metadata-sdk/DEVELOPER_GUIDE.md

             Map.entry(TENANT_AWARE_KEY, "true"), // Set to "false" if multitenancy is not needed Map.entry(TENANT_ID_FIELD_KEY, TENANT_ID_FIELD) // "tenant_id" field added in documents with multitenancy ),
-        // Currently unused with non-blocking client implementations but may be needed in the future client.threadPool().executor(ThreadPool.Names.GENERIC)
+        // Placeholder.
+Currently unused with non-blocking client implementations but a thread pool may be needed in the future client.threadPool().executor(ThreadPool.Names.GENERIC)
     );
     // Other existing code in this method.
 Pass sdkClient to any other classes that may need it